 It should be noted that if driver framework version 2 (DFv2) is enabled, the node's topological path can't be determined from its place in the node graph.

-The output of the debugger is a trace of the bind program's execution.
-The trace contains information about whether each statement in the bind program succeeded, and why or why not.
+The output of the debugger is a trace of the bind rules' evaluation.
+The trace contains information about whether each statement in the bind rules succeeded, and why or why not.
 For example, if a condition statement failed because the device did not have the required value, the debugger will output what the actual value of the device was (or the fact that the device had no value for that property).
 The trace also includes information about which branches were taken in if statements.

 The output of the debugger when running the host tool command above is:

 Line 4: Condition statement succeeded: fuchsia.BIND_PROTOCOL == fuchsia.usb.BIND_PROTOCOL.INTERFACE; Line 6: If statement condition failed: fuchsia.BIND_USB_VID == fuchsia.usb.BIND_USB_VID.INTEL Actual value of `fuchsia.BIND_USB_VID` was `fuchsia.usb.BIND_USB_VID.REALTEK` [0xbda].
 Line 9: If statement condition succeeded: fuchsia.BIND_USB_VID == fuchsia.usb.BIND_USB_VID.REALTEK Line 11: Accept statement succeeded.
 Value of `fuchsia.BIND_USB_CLASS` was `fuchsia.usb.BIND_USB_CLASS.VIDEO` [0xe].
 Driver binds to device.

 If you run the debugger on the Fuchsia target device, you will see similar output information.
 However, information such as identifiers and source code snippets may be missing, since the system only stores the bind rules bytecode, not the source code.

 The trace shows the outcome of each statement that was reached while executing the bind rules: